adrianmcli/kendricktan.github.io/posts/capsule_networks_explained.md

 <center><img src="https://i.imgur.com/u4ydpQ6.png"/></center>
 <h5 align="center">Figure 1.1: Translation Equivariance</h5>

 _Why is this a problem?_ ConvNets are unable to identify the position of one object relative to another, they can only identify if the object exists in a certain region, or not.
-This results in difficulty correctly identifying objects that have sub-objects that hold positional relationships relative to one another.
+This results in difficulty correctly identifying objects that hold spatial relationships between features.

 For example, a bunch of randomly assembled face parts will look like a face to a ConvNet, because all the key features are there: